parikshit-adhikari/adventurize-daytona/README.md

 # Sample Javascript/Reactjs/Nodejs

-Adventurize is a web-app that allows users to search for different locations to visit.
+Adventurize is a web-app that allows users to search for different locations to visit and gather the information regarding those locations.

 ## 🚀 Getting Started